antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 Instead of example datasets and dealing with potential problems, like, retrieving them, or just finding one, or two, or five that fit what we want to experiment with, why not simply generate random tabular datasets?!

-The function `random-tabular-dataset` of the package `Data::Generators`, [AAp4], generates random tabular datasets using as arguments shape- and generators specs.
+The function `random-tabular-dataset` of the package "Data::Generators", [AAp4], generates random tabular datasets using as arguments shape- and generators specs.

 ### Completely random